 Controlling temperature and humidity levels in your home is the key to maintaining its livability.
 A functional air conditioner and heater do exactly that.
-Opting for an air conditioner and heater should be considered a priority, and not a matter of choice.
-Both your air conditioner and heater work round the clock to maintain a consistent and comfortable house temperature.
+Opting for an air conditioner and heating should be considered a priority.
+Both your air conditioner and heater work around the clock to maintain a consistent and comfortable house temperature.

 They are two of the most important appliances you use in your home.

 Furnaces and air conditioners approaching the end of their useful life must be replaced.
 Most furnaces and ACs have an effective life of 15 years.
 Consider replacing your AC and furnace at the same time.
 Look for a matched furnace and air conditioner designed to deliver performance and indoor comfort according to your requirements.